thepirat000/Audit.NET/README.md

 }
 ```

+For more information about the `EventCreationPolicy` please see [Event Creation Policy](https://github.com/thepirat000/Audit.NET/blob/master/README.md#event-creation-policy) section.

 The library will generate an output (`AuditEvent`) for each operation, including:
 - Tracked object's state before and after the operation.
 - Execution time and duration.